What Is A Donation Form?

 Any extra questions you’d like to ask your donors, such as their preferred communication preferences and philanthropic affinities, should be left until after the donation is processed.

-Keep in mind; simplicity starts even before your donor gets to your donation form.
+Simplicity starts even before your donor gets to your donation form.
 Your website, social media pages, and even the emails and direct mailings you send out should all include links that connect your donors directly to your donation page.

 Then, once they’re on the donation page that includes your logo and other brand consistencies, they should be able to quickly begin filling out the donation form.
+Remember that your donation form should always be front and center on your website and in its navigation menu so that it’s easy for donors to find.

 Vital Fields